soil-initiative/gc/proposals/gc/MVP.md

     - iff `$scheme` is `constructible`
     - and `t*` corresponds to the non-indexed fields of `$scheme`
     - and all indexed fields have defaultable types
-  - traps if an instance of `$scheme` has already been constructed

 * `scheme.construct_indexed <schemeidx> <length>` constructs an instance of `$scheme` and initializes its fields with given values
   - `scheme.construct_indexed $scheme n : [t*] -> [(gcref $scheme)]`
     - iff `$scheme` is `constructible`
     - and `$scheme` has a `length` field that can express `n`
     - and `t*` corresponds to the non-length fields of `$scheme`
-  - traps if an instance of `$scheme` has already been constructed

 * `scheme.construct_default <schemeidx> <fieldname>*` constructs an instance of `$scheme` and initializes all fields *not* in `$field*` with default values
   - `scheme.construct_default $scheme : [t*] -> [(gcref $scheme)]`